clehn8ok/IG_Reel_Analyser/README.md

 My ChatGPT Prompt for IG Reels:
 💡 Prompt:

-    "Generate a high-retention Instagram Reel script for a 3D printing audience using the following format and style requirements.
+    Generate a high-retention Instagram Reel script for a 3D printing audience using the following format and style requirements.
 The script should follow the 'but, therefore' storytelling technique, maintain emotional oscillation, and be under 30 seconds.
-Use the PDFs as guidelines for structure and tone."
+Use the PDFs as guidelines for structure and tone.

 🎯 Format & Style Requirements: